 Dentists diagnose and treat problems with patients’ teeth, gums, and related parts of the mouth.

-Diagnostic medical sonographers and cardiovascular technologists and technicians, including vascular technologists operate special imaging equipment to create images or to conduct tests.
+Diagnostic medical sonographers and cardiovascular technologists and technicians operate special equipment to create images or to conduct tests.

 |Dietitians and Nutritionists||

 Dietitians and nutritionists plan and conduct food service or nutritional programs to help people lead healthy lives.